-France 'yellow vest' protests: timeline of unrest
+France 'yellow vest' protests: Timeline of unrest

 On December 4 the government retreats.

-The prime minister says planned tax increases on petrol and diesel on January 1 will be suspended for six months and hikes in regulated electricity and gas prices will be frozen during the winter.
+The prime minister says planned tax increases on petrol and diesel on January 1 will be suspended for six months, and hikes in regulated electricity and gas prices will be frozen over the winter.

+French Prime Minister Edouard Philippe announces a suspension of fuel tax hikes during a televised statement on December 4

-The "yellow vests" reject the moves as insufficient and press ahead with plans for a fourth day of protests on Saturday, December 8.
+The "yellow vests" reject the moves as insufficient and press ahead with plans for a fourth day of large scale demonstrations on Saturday, December 8.

-The government fears the new protests could lead to a new explosion of violence, anticipating participation by the far left and far right.
+The government, fearing a new explosion of violence by extremists from both the far left and far right, announces a massive security deployment, with 8,000 police and a dozen armoured vehicles mobilised in Paris.

 - 2019 tax hikes scrapped -

-On December 5 Macron announces that all planned fuel tax hikes for 2019 will be scrapped.
+On December 5 Macron announces that all planned fuel tax hikes for 2019 are to be scrapped, not just suspended.

+But he rules out re-imposing a "fortune tax" on high-earners, a core demand of many of the protesters who have accused Macron, a former investment banker, of being "president of the rich".

-Farmers say they are planning to hold demonstrations next week, to support their own demands.
+Farmers say they plan to hold demonstrations the following week, to support their own demands.